omussell/homelab/index.md

 cp /root/go/bin/wal-g /usr/local/bin
 ```

-# WAL-G requires certain environment variables to be set
-# This can be done using envdir, part of the daemontools package
+WAL-G requires certain environment variables to be set.
+This can be done using envdir, part of the daemontools package

 pkg install -y daemontools

-# Setup is now complete.
+Setup is now complete.

-# For operations, a base backup needs to be taken on a regular basis probably via a cron job, running the following command as postgres user
+For operations, a base backup needs to be taken on a regular basis probably via a cron job, running the following command as postgres user

 `wal-g backup-push /var/db/postgres/data10`

-# Then the archive_command in the postgresql.replication.conf should be set to the wal-push command
+Then the archive_command in the postgresql.replication.conf should be set to the wal-push command

 `wal-g wal-push /var/db/postgres/data10`

-# To restore, backup-fetch and wal-fetch can be used to pull the latest base backup and the necessary wal logs to recover to the latest transaction
+To restore, backup-fetch and wal-fetch can be used to pull the latest base backup and the necessary wal logs to recover to the latest transaction